Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Discussion

 \backsection[Author ORCIDs]{C.S.
 David, https://orcid.org/0009-0006-9774-1471; E.W.
 Hester, https://orcid.org/0000-0003-1651-9141; Y. Xu, https://orcid.org/0000-0001-9123-124X; J.M.
 Aurnou, https://orcid.org/0000-0002-8642-2962}

-\backsection[Author contributions]{C.S.D. developed the model and found the solution presented here.
-E.W.H. wrote the DNS codes for both the axisymmetric standard cases and the non-axisymmetric Hele-Shaw obstacle flow; C.S.D ran these codes.
+\backsection[Author contributions]{C.S.D. developed the model, found the solution presented here, and derived the asymptotic predictions for mixing time.
+E.W.H. wrote the DNS codes for both the axisymmetric 2D standard cases and the 3D mixing cases; C.S.D ran these codes.
 C.S.D. and Y.X. carried out laboratory experiments, with Y.X. providing key insights into flow visualisation.
 J.M.A. conceived the idea for this study and guided its development.
-C.S.D. prepared the first draft of this manuscript, and all authors contributed to the final version.}
+C.S.D. prepared all drafts of this manuscript, and all authors contributed to the final version.}